thanif/Tree-Implementation-in-C-Plus-Plus/README.md

 </div>

-We have come to possess leaked sales data for a large retail store chain.
+We have come to possess sales data for a large retail store chain.
 The file tiny.csv contains a subset of that data.
 The file’s contents are:

 Store,Dept,Date,Weekly_Sales,IsHoliday